-Professor Isar straddles different worlds of cultural theory, experience and practice.
-His research, writing and public speaking take up key issues of cultural policy.
+Professor Isar straddles different domains of cultural theory and practice.
+His research, writing and public speaking take up key issues of cultural policy across the world.
 He joined The American University of Paris in 2002 and was a Jean Monnet professor from 2003 to 2008.
-He has also been a Maître de Conférence at Sciences Po and Eminent Research Visitor with the Institute for Culture and Society at the University of Western Sydney, Australia, 2011-2013.
-Isar is also the founding co-editor of the five volumes of the Cultures and Globalization Series (SAGE).
-In 2004-2008, he was President of the European arts and culture platform Culture Action Europe.
-He is Trustee of cultural organizations in Europe, Asia and North America and consultant to a number of international organizations such as UNESCO and the European Commission.
-Earlier, at UNESCO, as an international broker of ideas for almost three decades, he served notably as executive secretary of the World Commission on Culture and Development, director of Cultural Policies and of the International Fund for the Promotion of Culture.
-In 1986-87, he was the first executive director of the Aga Khan Program for Islamic Architecture at Harvard University and MIT.
-He was educated at St. Stephen’s College, Delhi, the Sorbonne and the Ecole des Hautes Etudes en Sciences Sociales, Paris.
+He has also been a Maître de Conférence at Sciences Po.
+In 2011-2013 he was an Eminent Research Visitor with the Institute for Culture and Society at Western Sydney University, Australia, where he is an adjunct professor through 2016.
+Isar was also the founding co-editor of the five volumes of the Cultures and Globalization Series (SAGE) and has authored many book chapters and articles in scholarly journals.
+In 2004-2008, he was president of the European arts and culture platform Culture Action Europe.
+He is a trustee of cultural organizations in Europe, Asia and North America and consultant to international organizations and foundations, as well as the European Commission.
+In 2013, he was the principal investigator and lead writer for the UN Creative Economy Report 2013.
+Widening Local Development Pathways; the scientific coordinator of the European Union’s inquiry ‘Culture in EU External Relations’ and the principal author of its 2014 report Engaging the World: Towards Global Cultural Citizenship.
+In 2015, he edited the monitoring report on the implementation of the 2005 cultural diversity Convention entitled Re|Shaping Cultural Policies.
+Earlier, at UNESCO, he was notably the executive secretary of the World Commission on Culture and Development, director of cultural policies and of the International Fund for the Promotion of Culture.
+In 1986-87, he served as the first executive director of the Aga Khan Program for Islamic Architecture at Harvard University and MIT.